KevinSheedy/lean-git-flow/README.md

 To customise the workflow for your own team, simply [Fork It](https://help.github.com/articles/fork-a-repo/) on GitHub and document your changes.

+## The Principle of KISS ["Keep It Simple Stupid"](https://en.wikipedia.org/wiki/KISS_principle)
+What about the master, develop, integration branches?
+[You aren't gonna need it](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
+We start with the simplest possible branching strategy and don't add any more complexity unless absolutely necessary.

 ## Release Branch
 Start by creating a branch for your upcoming release: